Moc967/DotNet/Readme.md

+# Dotnet training materials

+This repository contains many tests and programs developed during dotnet training on DIO Bootcamps.

-# Instructions to create a solution and project using dotnet
+## Instructions to create a solution and project using dotnet
 1. dotnet new sln -n yourprojectname

 2. dotnet new console -n yourprojectname